How to Hold a Successful Open House

 Have an Open House When Others Are

 Time your open house to take advantage of traffic drawn by other open houses.
-Because you’re not relying on a broker to get the word out at her own convenience, you can react quickly, through social media, Craigslist and e-mail marketing.
+Because you’re not relying on a broker to get the word out at their own convenience, you can react quickly, through social media, Craigslist and e-mail marketing.

 One of the oldest tricks of the trade is baking cookies right before an Open House.
-It gives the house a pleasant aroma of baked goods and the treats give people a reason to stay and ask questions about the house, which will provide you with more opportunities to talk about its features.
+It gives the house a pleasant aroma of baked goods and the treats give people a reason to stay and ask questions about the house, which will give you more opportunities to talk about its features.
 Put the cookies in the kitchen so visitors will follow their noses from the front entryway into the house.

 Use Fresh Flowers Strategically

-Is there a better way to complement your home’s beauty with a vase of freshly cut flowers?
+Is there a better way to complement your home’s beauty than a vase of freshly cut flowers?
 Buy them from a local florist so that when people inevitably remark how nice the flowers are, you can ease into a conversation about the terrific shops and restaurants located in your community and the area’s great quality of living.
 Place the flowers deep inside a room so that visitors will be drawn in.
 You can also use the flowers to draw attention to a room’s features — such as a bay window — and draw attention away from an awkward element — such as an unattractive radiator.

 Keep a Professional Mindset

 Visitors may make comments about what they do not like about the home.
 They may ask critical or pointed questions about the quality, age or brands of finishes and appliances.
-Remember…it’s not your house any more.
+Remember, it’s not your house anymore.
 When people make comments, stay neutral and respond with factual answers.